luismattor/spark-ps-benchmark/README.md

 	$  /usr/local/spark-ps/sbin/start-all.sh

-Code includes two benchmarks: AsynchronousBenchmark and SynchornousBenchmark.
 Scripts for running the benchmarks on local node or on a cluster are provided:

 	$ ./benchmark-local.sh 4 100 1000000 PSUpdateBenchmark output.txt